German SPD members vote to join Merkel despite misgivings

 A "no" vote could have plunged Germany into crisis and complicated European Union efforts for a banking union reform that would see the European Central bank police the sector with a new agency to shut down weak lenders.

 A "no" vote would have also forced Social Democrats (SPD) leader Sigmar Gabriel and his deputies to resign.
-Despite losing the election, they lobbied hard to win over sceptical members after getting much of their campaign programme incorporated into the coalition agreement.
+Despite losing the election, they lobbied hard to win over skeptical members after getting much of their campaign program incorporated into the coalition agreement.

 The SPD said 76 percent of its grassroots members who took part in the unprecedented postal ballot voted to join forces with the conservatives despite initial misgivings.
 The SPD said 256,643 voted "yes" while 80,921 voted "no".
 Some 32,000 ballots were invalid.